xonsh/xonsh/news/vc.rst

 **Fixed:**

-* git/hg won't run unless we locate the binary
+* current_branch will try and locate the vc binary once

 **Security:** None